Burnout Is a Systems Problem: Most Women Are Missing the System

 In this article, you’ll learn:

-- Burnout is not an energy deficiency — it is a systems regulation failure
+- Burnout is not an energy deficiency but a biological overload

 - High-achieving women accumulate metabolic debt through chronic cognitive, emotional, and physiological demand